Kerollmops/sdset/README.md

   - `two_slices_big`, the first slice contains `0..100` and the second has `1..101`
   - `two_slices_big2`, the first contains `0..100` and the second has `51..151`
   - `two_slices_big3`, the first contains `0..100` and the second has `100..200`
-  - `three_slices_big`, the first contains `0..100`,the second has `1..101` and the third has `2..102`
+  - `three_slices_big`, the first contains `0..100`, the second has `1..101` and the third has `2..102`
   - `three_slices_big2`, the first contains `0..100`, the second has `34..134` and the third has `67..167`
   - `three_slices_big3`, the first contains `0..100`, the second has `100..200` and the third has `200..300`

-These slices of runs of integer are useful when they overlap, we can see how performances changes on different part of the slices overlaps.
+These slices of runs of integer are useful when they overlap, we can see how performances changes when different parts of the slices overlaps.

 To run the benchmarks you must enable the `unstable` feature.